MedAX365/MedAX-Docs/content/en/Front Office/appointments/index.md

 ![](assets/Appointments_2.png)

 You will be able to see the patient details.
-On this screen, enter the patient information such as entered in the person search session.
+On this screen, enter the patient information such as 'entered' in the person search session.

 ![](assets/Appointments_3.png)